 Working as part of a team, trainees are mentored by APW’s highly skilled and experienced senior printers, gaining hands-on experience in APW’s print and artist programs using APW’s world class print studios.
 Each trainee also undertakes a special collaborative print project (as principal printer).

-Generously supported by The Ian Potter Foundation this major 3-year program (2024 + 2025 + 2026) reflects APW’s commitment to fostering the next generation of collaborative fine art printers.
+Generously supported by The Ian Potter Foundation this major program, originally conceived as a 3-year program with two trainees each year has been extended to 4 years, with one trainee appointed in the final two years (2026 and 2027).
+This program reflects APW’s commitment to fostering the next generation of collaborative fine art printers.

-APW is delighted to welcome Tom Sinclair (left) and Declan Monaghan (right) as APW 'Apprentice' Printer Program trainees for 2025.
+APW is delighted to welcome Rob Eales as APW 'Apprentice' Printer Program trainee for 2026.

-Viewing the 12-month program as an excellent opportunity to enhance their printing skills and learn first-hand what it is like to work in a professional print studio on collaborative print projects with leading contemporary Australian artists, Tom and Declan have quickly become valued members of the APW team.
+Rob views the 12-month program as an excellent opportunity to enhance his printing skills and work in a professional print studio on collaborative print projects with leading contemporary Australian artists.

-Two 'apprentice' placements are offered each year.
-Applications will be sought later in 2025 for 2026 placements.
+Applications will be sought later in 2026 for our 2027 placement.

 Please email us to join the APW mailing list contact@australianprintworkshop.com to keep up to date with this program and other APW initiatives.